 On November 23, 1948, 110 Marlborough was acquired from Paul Donahue by William D. Beers.
 That same month, he filed for permission to convert the property from a single-family dwelling into three apartments.
 He abandoned the application and in January of 1948, filed a new application (which was subsequently granted) to convert the property into five units.

 On May 9, 1949, 110 Marlborough was acquired from William Beers by John Stevenson and his wife, Jennie Ambrose (Tripp) Stevenson, who lived in one of the apartments.
 They previously had lived in Medford.
-They continued to live there until about 1962, when they moved to 167 Marlborough.
+They continued to live at 110 Marlborough until about 1955, when they purchased and moved to 7 Fairfield.

 On October 9, 1962, 110 Marlborough was purchased from the Stevensons by Jon J. Feeney, employed with the Moore Business Form company.
 He lived in Brookline and moved to one of the apartments at 110 Marlborough, where he lived during the 1960s.
 By the mid-1970s, he had moved back to Brookline and was associated with the Boston Natural Food Company.